mnowotnik/pdfocr-redux/README.md

                                 tesseract, so experiment with different values
                                 Default: jpeg

-    -r, --resolution            set the resolution of the intermediate images;
+    -r, --resolution RES        set the resolution of the intermediate images;
                                 Default: 300

         --tess-params           set the tesseract parameters; those should be